-Proponents of a project within an economic zone with approved programmatic CPEC shall be governed by the permitting and monitoring system of the said estate or zone.
+Proponents of a project within an economic zone with approved programmatic CPEC shall be governed by the permitting and monitoring system of established pursuant to this Act bythe registered administrator of the said estate or zone, whether administered by the government or private entity.

-- SEC.14.
-Environmental Safeguards for non-Critical Projects. -Proponents of projects that are not covered pursuant to the preceding sections may be required by the BureauDepartment implement environmental safeguards.
-The BureauDepartmentshall establish an evaluation system therefor. - SEC.
-15. EIA for Co-located Projects.
-The Department shall require and approve programmatic EIA for projects or series of projects subdivided into several phases or stages, or consisting of several components, or a cluster of projects co-located in an area, such as, but not limited to, economic zones, small-scale mining, livestock, aquaculture, and mariculture projects: Provided, however, That no economic zone shall operate without programmatic EIA approved by the DENR Department: Provided, further, That existing economic zones shall prepare and implement approved programmatic EIA within two (2) years following the effectivity of this Act: Provided, finally, That economic zones which are practically fully covered with EIA under PD 1586 shall submit appropriate minimum requirements for their programmatic EIA in order to avoid duplication of the requirements under PD 1586.
+SEC.14.
+Environmental Safeguards for non-Critical Projects. -Proponents of projects that are not covered pursuant to the preceding sections may be required by the

+BureauDepartmentto implement environmental safeguards.
+The BureauDepartmentshall establish an evaluation system therefor.

+SEC.
+15. EIA for Co-located Projects.- The Department shall require and approve programmatic EIA for projects or series of projects subdivided into several phases or stages, or consisting of several components, or a cluster of projects co-located in an area, such as, but not limited to, economic zones, small-scale mining, livestock, aquaculture, and mariculture projects: Provided, however, That no economic zone shall operate without programmatic EIA approved by the DENR Department: Provided, further, That existing economic zones shall prepare and implement approved programmatic EIA within two (2) years following the effectivity of this Act: Provided, finally, That economic zones which are practically fully covered with EIA under PD 1586, as determined by the Department, shall submit appropriate minimum requirements for their programmatic EIA in order to avoid duplication of the requirements under PD 1586.